 Ever wondered how effective your billing office is?
-This quick assessment will give you some insight.
+This quick assessment will give you some insight to how your medical practice is performing.

 |Ratio||Formula||What Does It Mean?|